Back to Vocabulary

 Overview

-Direct action is a term encompassing a variety of grassroots and bottom-up occurrences within the urban landscape.
+Direct action is a term encompassing a variety of grassroots and bottom-up initiatives within the urban landscape.
 It is described as “a mode of disruptive activism” (Smith, 2018, p.
 13) with an inherently political intention that may not necessarily be pacifist or legal -therefore likely to “be met with hostility” (Graeber, 2009, p.
 359)- and is often associated with anti-capitalist, leftist and anarchist ideologies.
 Examples of direct action(s) include squatting, occupations, blockades and general strikes, among others (Smith, 2018; Sparrow, 1997).
 While definitions across activist and academic circles may vary, there is a convergence of opinions that emphasise two primary aspects: (1) direct action always describes a person or group’s own activity to “directly change perceived political, social or environmental injustices” (Doherty et al., 2003, p.
 670) without third-party involvement; activities that employ representational and/or mediatory means (eg. lobbying) do not fall under the direct action umbrella (De Cleyre, 2009; Franks, 2003; Pouget, 2009; Smith, 2018; Sparrow, 1997).
 (2) Direct action is a prefigurative and synecdochic form of action; the action contains a tangible glimpse of the desired future in its end goal, in the methods used to achieve it, and in the identities of those involved in carrying it out (Franks, 2003; Pouget, 2009; Sparrow, 1997).
-Contrary to symbolic actions which are often contained in showcasing injustices, direct action can perform as both a practical response and a herald of the larger vision it foreshadows.
+Contrary to symbolic actions which are often contained in showcasing injustices, direct action can take the shape of a practical response and herald the larger vision it foreshadows.

 Direct action in housing